 - Common Name: Orchid

-- Plant Type: Flowering perennial plants that are either terrestrial or epiphytic
+- Plant Type: Terrestrial or epiphytic flowering perennial

 - Sun Exposure: Bright, indirect light

-Most orchids are epiphytes, meaning that in the wild, they grow on the woody surfaces of other plants.
-Like air plants, bromeliads, bird's nest ferns, and other epiphytes, orchids absorb nutrients and moisture from the air through their roots.
+Most orchids are epiphytes, meaning that, in the wild, they grow on the woody surfaces of other plants.
+Like air plants, bromeliads, ferns, and other epiphytes, orchids absorb nutrients and moisture from the air through their roots.
 That said, they are not parasites.

 Use a growing medium specially formulated for orchids instead of regular potting soil, which can kill your plant.
-Pre-made orchid mixes are very well draining and typically include chunky ingredients like tree bark or lava rocks to create the air pockets the roots need to thrive.
+Orchid mixes are very well draining, and typically include chunky ingredients like tree bark or lava rocks to create the air pockets the roots need to thrive.

-Use a clear plastic pot to monitor both soil moisture and as root growth.
+Use a clear plastic pot to monitor both the soil moisture and root growth of your orchid plant.

-Orchids grow best with bright, indirect light, so try siting your plant near a south-facing or east-facing window.
-Dark green leaves are a sign that you should move the plant closer to the window, while a medium green indicates adequate light.
+Orchids grow best with bright, indirect light, so try placing your plant near a south-facing or east-facing window.
+Dark green leaves are a sign that you should move the plant closer to the window, while medium green leaves indicate adequate light.

-Like we said, there are a lot of types of orchids.
-In fact, orchids are the largest of all plant families.
-Here are a few of our favorite orchid varieties that make for great houseplants.
+As mentioned, there are many types of orchids.
+In fact, orchids are one of the largest of all plant families.
+Here are a few of our favorite varieties that make for great houseplants.

-Phalaenopsis orchids are ideal for new plant parents because they don't require to much attention.
+Phalaenopsis orchids are ideal for new plant parents because they don't require too much attention.
 They bloom into colorful flowers on and off throughout the year.
-Brassavola orchids' flowers are usually white and sometimes a minty green shade.
-Their most distinguishing feature is that they're quite fragrant.
-Cattleya orchids have been bred and rebred so many times that there are a lot of different varieties of this type of plant.
-You've probably seen cattleya orchids on corsages because they're so beautiful to look at with their freckles and streaks.
+The flowers of the Brassavola orchid are usually white and sometimes a minty green.
+Their most distinguishing feature is that they're quite fragrant flowers.
+Cattleya orchids have been bred and rebred so many times that there are countless different varieties of them.
+You've probably seen cattleya orchids on corsages because they're so beautiful, with their freckles and streaks.